 Level 1: Impact Analyses are resources, that include experimental (randomized control trials, or RCTs) and non-experimental analyses that measure the impact or effectiveness of workforce system services and interventions.

-Level 2: Other Systemic Analyses are resources that are more qualitative in nature and scope, such as implementation studies, data analyses or labor market research that describe the characteristics of specific populations, cost-benefit analyses, financial management program practices, literature reviews, and performance outcome analyses.
+Level 2: Other Systematic Analyses are resources that are more qualitative in nature and scope, such as implementation studies, data analyses or labor market research that describe the characteristics of specific populations, cost-benefit analyses, financial management program practices, literature reviews, and performance outcome analyses.

 Level 3: Tools, Guides, and Supporting Resources provide important insights into effective strategies and practices from a technical assistance perspective and describe current workforce system initiatives, organizations and services.
 These resources may include program and system framework briefs, toolkits, guides, and many more.